pyenphase/pyenphase/docs/usage_authentication.md

 # Authentication

 Before firmware 7, authentication was based on username/password.
 In these cases either `Envoy` or `Installer` usernames with a blank password or a known username/password can be used.
 The token is not utilized.
-The authentication module will calculate the passwords for these 2 accounts based on the serial number retrieved by the setup method.
+The authentication module will calculate the passwords for these 2 accounts, if left blank, based on the serial number retrieved by the setup method.

-With firmware 7, token based authentication is required.
+As of firmware 7, token based authentication is required.
 The authentication module can retrieve the token from the Enlighten website using the retrieved Envoy serial number and the Enlighten username and password which need to be specified.
 If the token is known, it can be specified and it will be used instead of obtaining one from the internet.

 ```python
 envoy = Envoy(host_ip_or_name)